aedart/athenaeum/docs/archive/next/etags/evaluator/extensions/README.md

 ```

 ::: warning Caution
-While this mechanism allows you to create complex evaluation flow, it will **NOT** allow you to specify a class path to a precondition that:
+While this mechanism allows you to create a complex evaluation flow, it will **NOT** allow you to specify a class path to a precondition that:

 * Has already been evaluated.
 * Is located before the current precondition (_array index in [list of preconditions](../preconditions.md#specify-preconditions)_).
 * Does not exist in the evaluator's [list of preconditions](../preconditions.md#specify-preconditions).

-The evaluator will throw a `LogicException` if in such situations
+The evaluator will throw a `LogicException` if such situations arises.
 :::

 ### Return `null` (_next precondition_)

-When you return `null` from your pass or fail method, the evaluator will simply continue to the next precondition in its list.
+When you return `null` from the pass or fail method, the evaluator will simply continue to the next precondition in its list.
+If there are no more preconditions to evaluate, then your route or controller action will be invoked.

 ```php
 // ...Inside your precondition...